Scottish Ambulance Service at breaking point as waiting times soar, say Tories

 Critically ill “red” or “purple” callers – including people suffering heart attacks and strokes – having to wait more than two hours has risen fivefold since 2018, the figures show.

-The Scottish Ambulance Service has an eight-minute target time for those considered “critically ill”.
+The Scottish Ambulance Service (SAS) has an eight-minute target time for those considered “critically ill”.

 The Glasgow MSP said the service is “at breaking point”.